GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Size almost always involves complexity, and complexity confuses programmers.
-Confused programmers, in turn, introduce mistakes (bugs) into programs.
+> ### Learning to program has no more to do with designing interactive software than learning to touch type has to do with writing poetry.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts